qmj0923/Concurrent-Executor-for-Python/README.md

 # Concurrent Executor

-Concurrently execute a function with a list of function inputs.
+- Concurrently execute a function with a list of function inputs.
+- A more powerful interface for [concurrent.futures.ProcessPoolExecutor.map](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor.map).

 ## Features

-1. This framework can apply to any callable object.
+1. Automatically save subprocess results to allow program resumption in case of interruption.
-2. Checkpoints will be saved and loaded automatically.
+2. Exceptions will be caught and logged automatically, freeing users from the burden of manually logging error messages.
-3. The real-time progress bar will be logged to `<output_dir>/_tmp/log_<i>.log`.
+3. Log the real-time progress bar for each subprocess to `<output_dir>/_tmp/log_<i>.log`.

 ## Example